 Al companions are only as reliable as the information they've been programmed with.
 The algorithms they use, therefore, may unintentionally promote bias, stereotypes or discriminatory behaviour (as many originate from the USA or the UK, for instance, they can display a distinctly western-centric worldview).
-This could lead to children developing sewed attitudes and behaviour these processing the programme of the programme.
+This could lead to children developing sewed attitudes and behaviour to the programme of the programme of the programme.